birajbyte/birajbyte/README.md

 ## 📌 Goals

-* Become a strong software developer
+* Become a strong AI Engineer
 * Build useful and meaningful projects
 * Contribute to open‑source